SensorLogicInc/modules/readme.md

  - [X4 Radar Primer](docs/XTAN-13_XeThruX4RadarUserGuide_rev_a.pdf)

 ## SLMX4 Health Firmware and App
 The [Health Firmware](https://modules-release.s3-us-west-2.amazonaws.com/firmware/slmx4_base_usb_vcom_pb_dsp-epam0P1.s19) runs our proprietary algorithms to identify the presence of, and distance to, a human target.
 If conditions are right, the human respiration is calculated within +/-1 RPM, out to 5 meters.
-The data is transmitted via USB or Wi-Fi and is displayed on a basic yet straightforward Windows Forms App, the [SLMX4 Health UI](firmware/health_app.md), ultimately displaying the subject's breathing pattern in real-time.
+The data is transmitted via USB or Wi-Fi and is displayed on a basic yet straightforward Windows GUI App, the [SLMX4 Health UI](firmware/health_app.md), ultimately displaying the subject's breathing pattern in real-time.
+Furthermore, there is a [Python Wrapper and Demos](python) that interface with the _Health Firmware_ to enable rapid, embedded integration.

 ## SLMX4 MATLAB Firmware and Connector
 The _[MATLAB Firmware and Connector](matlab/readme.md)_ allows the user to use an efficient, high-level development environment, like MATLAB, to query the module for raw radar data for custom algorithm and application development.
 The data comes in two flavors, real RF data, effectively sampled at 23.328 GSps, or In-Phase/Quadrature (IQ) data that has been downconverted and decimated.
 Complete control of the radar is available by being able to query and set every radar register parameter.
 For example, changing certain parameters will affect the frame rate versus processing gain, depending on the application and required SNR.